Have Confidence in the Mercy of God

 The conclusion of this first point, then, is that it is very good for us to be covered with shame when we know and feel our misery and imperfection; but we must not stop there.
 Neither must the consciousness of these miseries discourage us; rather it should make us raise our hearts to God by a holy confidence, the foundation of which ought to be in Him and not in ourselves.
 And this is so inasmuch as we change and He never changes; He is as good and merciful when we are weak and imperfect as when we are strong and perfect.
 I always say that the throne of God’s mercy is our misery; therefore the greater our misery, the greater should be our confidence.

-This article is adapted from a letter by St. Francis de Sales found in the book The Art of Loving God.
-It is available from your local bookstore or online through Sophia Institute Press.
+Editor’s note: This article is from a chapter in St. Francis de Sales’ The Art of Loving Godwhich is available from Sophia Institute Press.

 Avatar photo